hmcts/opal-frontend/src/app/components/govuk/govuk-checkboxes/govuk-checkboxes-item/readme.md

 ---

-This `README.md` provides an overview of the `govuk-checkboxes-item` component, detailing the key inputs, such as `inputId`, `labelText`, and how it integrates with Angular forms【89†source】.
+This `README.md` provides an overview of the `govuk-checkboxes-item` component, detailing the key inputs, such as `inputId`, `labelText`, and how it integrates with Angular forms .